wardourdigital/wardour-ui-test/README.md

 The accordion must adhere to this acceptance criteria:

-- Follow the visual design & layout as per the design link.
-Pixel perfection
+- Closely follow the visual design & layout as per the design link with the TailwindCSS design tokens.
 - The user must be able to toggle each item in the list with mouse/touch
-- The accordion must be accessible
+- The accordion must be accessible following best practice:
   - Maintain semantic ordering
   - Navigation by keyboard
 - The content provided must populate the accordion